 Using the cover of darkness to their advantage, the two of them tried to lose the pursuing wraiths by ducking into a nearby network of alleyways.
 From there, Mami and Kyouko made their way towards the outskirts of the city into the area bounded by rusted, chain-link fences, and unfinished buildings.
 Chipped cement, dust, and rubble crunched underfoot as they sought refuge in this concrete jungle.
 As the wraiths passed by, howling their hunting cry mournfully, the two of them managed to find shelter in an unfinished four-story complex.

 "Here..."
-Mami and Kyouko both stopped to catch their breaths once they reached the second floor from the top, leaning against the hard metal wall of the room.
+Mami and Kyouko both stopped to catch their breaths once they reached the third floor.
+Stumbling, gasping for air, Mami staggered over to the wall and leaned against the hard metal.
 "Let's stop here for now."
+She said decidedly.

 Because this particular building was so isolated from the rest of the city, the magical girls frequently used it as a safe haven and stored some basic provisions to last them the night.
 As Kyouko gently let go of Mami and started to rummage through the pile of supplies, Mami tentatively let go of her shoulder, only to see that her hand was soaked in blood.
 She sank to a sitting position on the glossy, tiled floor as Kyouko returned with a bandage in her hand.

-As Kyouko attended to her, Mami leaned her head below an unfinished window; the hazy moonlight streaming in as it created an unearthly circle of light.
+As Kyouko attended to her, Mami leaned her head below an unfinished window.
+The hazy moonlight streamed in as it created an unearthly circle of light.
 Outside, the twinkling, white stars glamorously dotted the black canvas of the night sky, and the shimmering of the silver moonlight bounced off of the clean-swept floor.

 "We were lucky back there."
 Mami finally stated in a breath of relief as the full danger of the previous situation sunk in.
 "That battle could very well have been the end.
 It should have been, too."